Mission Statement and Guiding Principles

 The mission of the Waisman Center, University Center for Excellence in Developmental Disabilities (UCEDD) is to support the full inclusion and self determination of people with developmental disabilities and their families through:

-- contribution of new knowledge about the causes and prevention of developmental disabilities, the impact of disabilities on individuals and families, and the efficacy of different assessment, intervention and support methods.
+- Contributing to the advancement of new knowledge about the causes and prevention of developmental disabilities, the impact of disabilities on individuals and families, and the efficacy of different assessment, intervention and support methods.

 As a member of the University of Wisconsin System, the Waisman Center UCEDD adheres to the fourfold university mission to advance research, academic training, service and outreach.